October 5, 2019

 *Become a member at the Festival and admission is free!

-Celebrate the return of autumn at Chippewa Nature Center’s (CNC) Fall Harvest Festival, its largest event of the year, on Sat, Sept 30 from 10 am to 4 pm.
+Celebrate the return of autumn at Chippewa Nature Center’s (CNC) Fall Harvest Festival!
 Visitors of all ages will enjoy demonstrations, crafts and activities that reflect 19th century life on the farm at harvest time.
-Admission is free to CNC members and all children under 18.
-Non-member adult admission is just $5.

 In the Visitor Center, guests will enjoy folk music by the Jolly Hammers and Strings Dulcimers, as well as a bobbin lace demonstration and hands-on activity by the Mid-Michigan Lace Makers.
 Attendees can see demonstrations by the Midland Woodcarvers and the Lakefield Quilters and weaving, spinning and other handwork by the Midland Fiber Arts Guild.
 Guests can also visit the hands-on Ecosystem Gallery and Nature Discovery Area, as well as the River Overlook and Nature Center Store.